SuperOfficeDocs/superoffice-docs/docs/developer-portal/howto/customers.md

 ---
 title: Customers
 uid: dp-customers
-description: Find out who your customers are in the SuperOffice developer portal.
+description: Find out who your customers are in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 06.05.2022
-keywords: devportal, app, customer so.topic: howto so.version: so.envir: cloud
+keywords: Developer Portal, app, customer so.topic: howto so.version: so.envir: cloud